F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 #### WebUI
 - Open a browser to the Management IP
-  - NOTE: By default the BIG-IP's WebUI starts with a self-signed cert.
-Follow your browsers instructions for accepting self-signed certs (ex.
+  - NOTE: By default, the BIG-IP's WebUI starts with a self-signed cert.
+Follow your browser's instructions for accepting self-signed certs (ex.
 If using Chrome, click inside the page and type this "thisisunsafe".
 If using Firefox, click "Advanced" button, Click "Accept Risk and Continue" ).
   - To Login:
     - username: quickstart
     - password: **bigIpInstanceId** (see above to obtain from template "Outputs")